-In many instances this is true, however, some couples and their officiants still find it hard to get that “personalized” feel when they sit down and start writing the wedding ceremony.
+Still, some couples and their officiants find it hard to get that “personalized” feel when they sit down and start writing the wedding ceremony.
 This might be because they aren't sure which details to include, what tone or 'feel' the ceremony should have, or what order the parts of a typical ceremony follow.

 When developing the ceremony script, we recommend having the couple answer the same questions separately, as that allows the officiant to bring both “voices” into the ceremony.
 Then, the officiant can weave these stories into the ceremony along with the other pieces to create a narrative that resonates on a personal level with the couple and the guests.

 Professional wedding officiants swear by this technique, and many of them even use a detailed questionnaire to gather personal stories and insight from the couples they work with.
 Ask questions about: how a couple met, the challenges they've overcome together, their favorite memories of each other, what their values are, what family means to them, and what they hope the future will bring.

 Oh, and along with the mushy, lovey-dovey parts of the couple’s story, it’s okay to use parts of the stories that are light-hearted and humorous, too.
 But you just want to make sure it doesn’t cross the line.

 When in doubt, refer to what we like to call "the grandma filter."
 Think to yourself, "If I shared this during the ceremony, would Grandma be upset?”

 Once you have the first draft of your wedding ceremony script written, it's time to revise, refine, practice, and perfect!

 Become a Wedding Officiant with Our Free Online Ordination!